Sharukhhh/Product-management-app/README.md

 Followed MVC Architecture.
 Two Major directories, client and server.

 To run application:
- direct to server directory and provide command: npm start direct to client directory and provide command: npm run dev
+ direct to server directory and provide command: npm start. direct to client directory and provide command: npm run dev.

 Thank you!